NPDebs/pre-seeds-research-101/episodes/ep-1.3-types-of-research.md

 #### Basic (or Pure) Research
 This is aimed at expanding our general knowledge, without necessarily needing immediate application.
 That is, we don't intend to solve a problem today.

-Instead, basic research asks: How does the world work?
+Instead, basic research asks: _How does the world work?_

-Thus, it is common in theoretical disciplines or foundational sciences.
+So, it is common in theoretical disciplines or foundational sciences.

 - **Example**: Studying how memory works in the brain, even if no product or intervention is being developed.

+#### Applied Research

+Unlike basic research, this is focused on solving a specific, real-world problem.

+Applied research asks: _How can we use knowledge to improve something?_

+It is common in public health, education, engineering, and business.

+- **Example**: _Investigating how mobile phone use during lectures affects exam performance and then designing strategies to reduce it._

+These two types, they often work together.
+Basic research builds the foundation, applied research builds the bridge to real-life solutions.

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor